Patient education: Adolescent sexuality (Beyond the Basics)

 Petting — Petting is feeling parts of another person's body.
 This usually refers to touching the genitals or other sexually sensitive areas, such as breasts.

 Orgasm — Orgasm is an intensely pleasurable release of tension felt in the genital area and elsewhere in the body.
 It usually results from stimulation of the genitals.
+In girls and women, orgasm is associated with rhythmic contractions of the perineal muscles and reproductive organs.
 In men and boys, orgasm is associated with the release of semen (called ejaculation), which contains sperm.
 The term "come" is a slang word for orgasm.

 Sexual intercourse — In general, this refers to sex involving a man's penis being placed inside a woman's vagina.
 When the man ejaculates during sexual intercourse, his semen is released into the woman's vagina.
 Pregnancy occurs if sperm, contained in the semen, are able to fertilize the egg released by a woman's ovary.
 However, semen can be released even if the man does not have an orgasm.